Joint Base Andrews History

 Significant events occurred here, including the annual Joint Service Open House aerial and ground demonstrations, and the April 5, 2008 reception of Pope Benedict XVI by President George W. Bush.
 That event marked the first time a U.S. President traveled to Andrews to meet a head of state since September 1959 when President Dwight D. Eisenhower greeted Soviet Premier Nikita S. Khrushchev.
 Premier Khrushchev was also the first foreign head of state to fly into Andrews.
 President Barack H. Obama greeted Pope Francis on September 22, 2015, when he landed at Andrews, and hosted a reception for him during his first official trip to the United States.

 On Oct.
 1, 2009, Andrews Air Force Base, along with Naval Air Facility Washington, became a joint base known as Joint Base Andrews Naval Air Facility Washington, or Joint Base Andrews.
-In October 2010, the 316th Wing was inactivated and the 11th Wing, formerly the host wing at Bolling Air Force Base, was activated and served as the host wing at Andrews until June 2020, when the 316th Wing was activated.
+In October 2010, the 316th Wing was inactivated and the 11th Wing, formerly the host wing at Bolling Air Force Base, was activated and served as the host wing at Andrews until June 2020.

-In June 2020, the 316th Wing was reactivated as the 11th Wing was inactivated.
+At the same time in June 2020, the 316th Wing was reactivated.
 In late July, the flag-draped casket of the American civil rights leader Rep. John R. Lewis arrived at Joint Base Andrews en route to lie in state on the East Front Steps of the U.S. Capitol for a public viewing.
 Lewis served as U.S. Representative of Georgia's Fifth Congressional District from his election in November 1986 until his death in 2020.
-Gen. Charles Q. Brown, Jr. took the oath of office as Air Force chief of staff during a ceremony at Andrews on August 6, 2020, making history as the first African American leader of a military service.
+Gen. Charles Q. (CQ) Brown, Jr. took the oath of office as Air Force chief of staff during a ceremony at Andrews on August 6, 2020, making history as the first African American leader of a military service.
 JBA Airmen provided support in September 2020 for the funeral of Supreme Court Justice Ruth Bader Ginsburg, the first woman in U.S. history to lie in state in the U.S. Capitol.

 Joint Base Andrews plays a dynamic and critical part in the defense of our nation.
 It has evolved from the muddy fields and wooden buildings of the 1940s supporting the P-47 Thunderbolt and F-80 Shooting Star, to a modern airfield supporting multi-million dollar nationally significant mission assets including Air Force One, the F-16 Fighting Falcon, the KC-135 Stratotanker, and the UH-1N Huey, solidifying itself as "America's Airfield."